AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 4. Repeat until every leaf is verified or a failing input is found.

 **Branch and bound** applies divide and conquer with sound bounds.
 Branching divides one unresolved case.
-Bounding tries to conquer each child while reasoning about the entire region at once.
+Bounding tests whether the property holds throughout a child region at once.
 Neural network verifiers commonly branch on whether an unstable ReLU is off or on, as we did.
 Some methods also branch on input coordinates.

 A certificate consists of regions that cover the allowed set, together with a sound bound for every region declared safe.
 A unified account of neural-network branch and bound appears in
 [A Unified View of Piecewise Linear Neural Network Verification](https://arxiv.org/abs/1711.00455).

+Bounds can close safe branches.
+If the property is false, a concrete failing input can end the search immediately.

 ## Search for a failing input at the same time